Zero-Tang/NoirVisor/README.md

 You should not report security vulnerabilities through the GitHub issue.
 You should [read this document](./security.md) to check out the steps to report security vulnerability.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
-It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>
+It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. \
-Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. <br>
+Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. \
-Porting to Unified Extensible Firmware Interface (UEFI) is in progress. <br>
+Porting to Unified Extensible Firmware Interface (UEFI) is in progress. \
 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has six future development plans: <br>
+Project NoirVisor has six future development plans: \
 - Develop Customizable VM engine for complex purposes.
 - Develop Nested Virtualization.
 - Develop IOMMU Core on Intel VT-d and AMD-Vi.